dominictrier/py_cur_hotfolder-agent/README.md

 The project version is tracked in `src/hotfolder/__init__.py` as `__version__`.
 Please update this value and the badge above for each release.

+## Housecleaning in 1.9.0
+- Removed unused heartbeat logic and files (heartbeat.py, heartbeat.txt)
+- Cleaned up all references to obsolete config and state files

 ## Configuration Style

 All new configuration options should be grouped under a descriptive key (e.g., `cleaning`, `interval`, `logging`).
 This keeps the config organized and scalable.